10 Reasons Why Software Failure Occurs

 8) Incompetent IT experts:

 One of the biggest mistakes most organizations make is to hire incompetent freelancers and team members for software completion.
-It is extremely important to invest good money in a good team since the entire project depends upon their expertise.
-It is always a pro-tip to hire a specialist team since good services do not come off cheap.
+It is extremely important to invest money in a good team since the entire project depends upon their expertise.
+It is always best to hire a specialist team since good services do not come cheap.
 Moreover, saving some amount at the start and then facing a project failure later can lead to huge financial losses.

 10) Not Involving Clients in the Discovery Phase:

 It is extremely crucial to understand the end customers and their requirements.
-Software developers can’t deliver a good user experience, if they don’t understand who the actual user is and what he wants.
+Software developers can’t deliver a good user experience if they don’t understand who the actual user is and what they want.
 When you do not involve users/clients in the discovery phase, it will result in software failure.